vlizBE/dcafs/docs/DAS Core manual.md

 ### Purpose
-Allow using DAS without writing java code or to be able to add a sensor at runtime.
+Allow using Dcafs without writing java code or to be able to add a sensor at runtime.

 ### Usage
 Everything is defined in the settings.xml and needs to be in the 'generics' tag.
 An example of the minimum